neu-pdi/cs2100-public-resources/lecture-notes/l1-intro-python1.md

 print(f'Area of a {width} by {height} rectangle: {result}')
 ```

-By default, Python does not enforce the types.
-The above code runs exactly as before, even after adding the types.
+Python does not enforce the types.
+The above code runs exactly the same as before, even after adding the types.

 So, in this course, we will use MyPy to enforce the type checking.